danielballoch/danielballoch/src/pages/projects/danb/danb.md

 ---
-posttype: "project"
-path: "/projects/Menco"
+path: "/projects/danb/danb-project/"
-image: "./homepage.jpg"
+image: "./danbhero.jpg"
 date: "2020-10-15"
-title: "Menco"
+title: "danb"
-service: "Brand Identity, Ecommerce"
+service: "Branding, Progressive Web App"
 published: true
-tags: ['Brand Identity', 'Ecommerce',]
+tags: ['Brand Identity', 'Progressive Web App',]

 intro: "Menco is a mens fashion brand I created aimed at supplying smart dress to young professionals.
 One of the core aims is to make shopping and getting dressed in the morning rush as simple as possible for this demographic.